lilygoose89/lilybruns/_pages/about.md

 ## Oh, you want more?

-Fortunately for you, I have given up all semblance of boundaries between my personal and professional life, so here we goes…
+Fortunately for you, I have given up all semblance of boundaries between my personal and professional life, so here we go…

 ### Around the world and back again

 Born in Jakarta, Indonesia and raised in Chiang Mai, Thailand slash Seagrove Beach, Florida.
-I was educated in Gainesville, Florida and then later in London, England.
+I was educated in [Gainesville, Florida](http://www.ufl.edu) and then later in [London, England](https://www.imperial.ac.uk/business-school/).
 Just for shits and grins I lived in New York for a bit.
 Turns out I love to visit but everybody there is obsessed with working so it's a very unhealthy environment for me to be in.

 So yes, you may have noticed I have a habit of wandering around a bit (now excuse me real quick while I go update all my security questions).

 I've made my home in, to my great surprise, my hometown of Chiang Mai.
 It's a wonderful place to live and its energy attracts the best kind of people.
-I don't know if I'll be here forever, but with four cats, it's safe to say I'm probably here for a while.
+I don't know if I'll be here forever, but with three cats, it's safe to say I'm probably here for a while.

 I'm a third-culture kid, which is a nice way to say I have never fit in but it's ok, I now have excellent communication skills and I'm highly adaptable.